Interplay between opers, quantum curves, WKB analysis, and Higgs bundles: A differential version of topological recursion

-\item We also define the normalized Cauchy kernel on $\widetilde{\Sigma}$ by \be \omega^{a-b}(z): = d_z\log \frac{E(a,z)}{E(b,z)}, \ee which is a meromorphic $1$-form in $z$ with simple poles at $z=a$ of residue $1$ and at $z=b$ of residue $-1$.
+which is a meromorphic $1$-form in $z$ with simple poles at $z=a$ of residue $1$ and at $z=b$ of residue $-1$.
 We note that the ratio $E(a,z)/E(b,z)$ is a meromorphic function on the universal covering in $a$ or $b$, but \emph{not} a meromorphic function on $\TSig$.
-We thus choose a fundamental domain of the universal covering and restrict $a$ and $b$ in that domain for local calculations.
+We thus choose a~fun\-da\-men\-tal domain of the universal covering and restrict $a$ and $b$ in that domain for local calculations.

 \end{itemize}

 The inductive formula of the topological recursion then takes the following shape for $2g-2+n >0$.